Cross-Cultural Learning & Development

 Diversity, Inclusion & Belonging

-Diversity is a fact; inclusion is the action to make everyone count equally.
+Diversity is a fact; inclusion is the action to make every one count equally.
 Belonging is the feeling we want to achieve based on psychological safety and trust.
+How can we mitigate bias and create a safe and productive environment?
+The answers are provided here.

 Gender and/or Young Age – Successful Around the World